 Variable Rate Mortgage

-A variable rate home loan has interest that fluctuates.
-As rates change, your monthly payment can swing up or down with little warning.
+A variable rate home loan has an interest rate that fluctuates.
+Your monthly payment can swing up or down as rates change with little warning.

 Variable rate mortgages are sometimes called adjustable rate mortgages, or ARMs.
 This option can be cheaper for some borrowers, especially if you’re planning to live in the house for a short time.

 When buying a home, conventional home loans are a popular choice.
 They aren’t backed by the government.
 Instead, private lenders provide conventional mortgages for purchases of primary residences, secondary homes, or investment property purchases.